 If you are thinking of going it alone with a pregnancy – either using a friend as a sperm donor or an anonymous donor – we will help you through all the decisions and procedures you may need to start your family.

 We have a comprehensive donor sperm program, and no waiting list for donor sperm.
+The costs associated with accessing donor sperm can be found here.

 We welcome many single women and warmly support your right to be a parent alone.
 With Life Fertility, it needn’t be a lonely time.
 It can be the exciting and positive time it should be.